-Reference is made to Note 43 'Risk management' in the 2016 Consolidated annual accounts of NN Leven for a description of the risk management system comprising of strategies, processes and reporting procedures, and how NN Leven is able to effectively identify, measure, monitor, manage, and report, on a continuous basis, the risks on an individual and aggregated level, to which NN Leven is or could be exposed.
+Reference is made to Note 41 'Risk management' in the 2017 Consolidated annual accounts of NN Leven for a description of the risk management system comprising of strategies, processes and reporting procedures, and how NN Leven is able to effectively identify, measure, monitor, manage, and report, on a continuous basis, the risks on an individual and aggregated level, to which NN Leven is or could be exposed.
 In the same note, a description is included of how the risk management system including the risk management function are implemented and integrated into the organisational structure and decision-making process of NN Leven.

-Own Risk and Solvency Assessment (ORSA)
+Own Risk and Solvency Assessment

-Business strategy and objectives, key risk appetite statements, risk and capital management are aligned in the ORSA in synchronisation with the yearly medium-term business plan.
-The ORSA report supports the Board in assessing the overall risk and capital profile of the business under a wide range of scenarios.
+Business strategy and objectives, key risk appetite statements, risk and capital management are aligned in the Own risk and Solvency Assessment ('ORSA') in synchronisation with the yearly medium-term business plan.
+The ORSA report supports the MB in assessing the overall risk and capital profile of the business under a wide range of scenarios.

-The ORSA is defined as the entirety of the processes and procedures employed to identify, assess, monitor, manage and report the short and long term risks a (re)insurance legal entity faces or may face and to determine the own funds necessary to ensure that the entity's overall solvency needs are met at all times.
-In particular, ORSA:
+The ORSA is defined as the entirety of the processes and procedures employed to identify, assess, monitor, manage and report the short and long term risks an insurance legal entity as NN Leven faces or may face and to determine the own funds necessary to ensure that the entity's overall solvency needs are met at all times.
+In particular, the ORSA: